ysl0810/rtc_tool_app/README.md

 __How to Use:__

-1. create a virtual environment using python python -m venv env
+1. create a virtual environment: python -m venv env

-2. activate the virtual environment env/Scripts/Activate
+2. activate the virtual environment: env/Scripts/Activate

-3. install rtc-tool 2.7
+3. install rtc-tool 2.7:
 pip install rtc-tools==2.7.3

-4. execute the script
+4. execute the script:
 naivagate to the python script path (e.g. cd problem/single_res/src) and then call python model_single_res.py. the optimized quantity will be saved in output folder.

-5. do not change the folder structure otherwise the model will report errors
+5. please do not change the folder structure otherwise the model will report errors